greeneg/greeneg.github.io/README.md

 # Enable kernel synchronization of the real-time clock (RTC).
 rtcsync

-# Enable hardware timestamping on all interfaces that support it.
-#hwtimestamp *

-# Increase the minimum number of selectable sources required to adjust
-# the system clock.
-#minsources 2

-# Allow NTP client access from local network.
-#allow 192.168.0.0/16

-# Serve time even if not synchronized to a time source.
-#local stratum 10

-# Specify file containing keys for NTP authentication.
-#keyfile /etc/chrony.keys

-# Get TAI-UTC offset and leap seconds from the system tz database.
-#leapsectz right/UTC

 # Specify directory for log files.
 logdir /var/log/chrony

-# Select which information is logged.
-#log measurements statistics tracking

 # Also include any directives found in configuration files in /etc/chrony.d
 include /etc/chrony.d/*.conf